hkust-vgd/scanobjectnn/README.md

    2. **label**: class label
    3. **mask**: indicator whether each point is part of the object instance or the background.
 * Each object contained 2048 points, where each point is represented by its x, y, z coordinates.
 * We first ensured that a data sample had at least 2048 object instance points (excluding the background) before 2048 points were randomly selected (including the background points) and included into the h5 file.
-For the \*_nobg h5 files, background points were first filtered out before the random selection
+For the \*_nobg h5 files, background points were first filtered out before the random selection.
 * Naming convention: Prefixes are *training_** and *test_** for training set and test set, respectively.
     * **OBJ_BG** / **OBJ_ONLY**: *\*objectdataset.h5*
     * **PB_T25**: *\*objectdataset_augmented25_norot.h5*